-In addition, the IR35 reforms will not apply to endusers who are based wholly overseas.
+In addition, the IR35 reforms will not apply to end-users who are based wholly overseas.
 In this situation, the PSC will still be paid gross and it will be for the contractor/PSC to determine whether IR35 applies and, if so, to operate PAYE/NICs.
+An end user is based wholly overseas if immediately prior to the start of the relevant tax year it was not resident in the UK and did not have a permanent establishment in the UK.